shanface33/AutoSplice_Dataset/README.md

 # AutoSplice: A Text-prompt Manipulated Image Dataset for Media Forensics

-The AutoSplice dataset was proposed in the CVPR Workshop on Media Forensics paper "AutoSplice: A Text-prompt Manipulated Image Dataset for Media Forensics", which leverages the DALL-E2 language-image model to automatically generate and splice masked regions guided by a text prompt.
+The AutoSplice dataset was proposed in the CVPR Workshop on Media Forensics paper "AutoSplice: A Text-prompt Manipulated Image Dataset for Media Forensics", which leverages the DALL-E2 [^1] language-image model to automatically generate and splice masked regions guided by a text prompt.
 It consists of 5,894 manipulated and authentic images.

 [[Paper]](https://openaccess.thecvf.com/content/CVPR2023W/WMF/papers/Jia_AutoSplice_A_Text-Prompt_Manipulated_Image_Dataset_for_Media_Forensics_CVPRW_2023_paper.pdf) [[Download]](https://docs.google.com/forms/d/1bHbWZ-DsG1-VKaMs4Puy0996yj485x7HK13fgbNRerE/edit)

 ![fig1_compressed-1](Figure/Fig1.png)

 ## Summary
-The database contains 3, 621 images by locally or globally manipulating real-world image-caption pairs, and 2, 273 authentic images.
+The database contains 3, 621 images by locally or globally manipulating real-world images, and 2, 273 authentic images.

 Three JPEG compression versions along with their manipulation masks are included,
 - JPEG-100, lossless compression with a JPEG quality factor of 100;
 - JPEG-90, gently lossy compression with a JPEG quality factor of 90;
-- JPEG-75, lossy compression with a JPEG factor of 75 (the same as the authentic images derived from Visual News dataset[^1]), used for fine-tuning tasks.
+- JPEG-75, lossy compression with a JPEG factor of 75 (the same as the authentic images derived from Visual News dataset[^2]), used for fine-tuning tasks.

 ![fig1_compressed-1](Figure/Fig2.png)

-[^1]: Liu, Fuxiao, et al. "Visual news: Benchmark and challenges in news image captioning."
-Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (2021).
 ## Dataset Download
 If you would like to access the *AutoSplice* dataset, please fill out this [google form](https://docs.google.com/forms/d/1bHbWZ-DsG1-VKaMs4Puy0996yj485x7HK13fgbNRerE/edit).
 The download link will be sent to you once the form is accepted (in 72 hours).
 If you have any questions, please send email to [autosplice.dataset@gmail.com].